Code of Conduct

 1. Such requests are made part of the terms and conditions of employment or form the basis for an employment decision, or

-Violators of this policy will be subject to disciplinary action up to and including termination.
-If you believe you have been the victim of sexual harassment or any other type of harassment, you should immediately report the matter to your supervisor or Human Resources.
+Employees violating this policy will be subject to disciplinary action up to and including termination.
+If you believe you have been the victim of sexual harassment or any other type of harassment from fellow employees, contractors, visitors, customers and suppliers, you should immediately report the matter to your supervisor or Human Resources.
 Retaliation or reprisal toward any party involved in reporting harassment is prohibited and will result in disciplinary action up to and including termination of employment.

 The Human Resources Department will promptly investigate all reports of harassment.
 The confidentiality and privacy of our employees will be respected during the investigation.
 To ensure that the harassment stops, we will take corrective action, up to and including termination of employment of the offender.